 Many fruits can be dehydrated at home, and often without much investment in equipment.
 If you are new to food dehydration, consider starting out with your tried-and-true home oven.
 Other dehydrating options include solar drying, freeze drying, and using a special electric food dehydrator.

 Making homemade jam or jelly is not only a way to preserve fruit, it is also a way to achieve unique flavor.
 However, food safety considerations are crucial when making jam or jelly, so be sure to read up before you start!

 Jams & Jellies

-This part of K-State’s Food Preservation site has information on working with apples, cherries, peaches, and a variety of berries, along with general information on the various steps of the jelly-making process.
+This part of K-State’s Food Preservation site has information on working with apples, cherries, peaches, and a variety of berries, along with general information on the jelly-making process.